awhipp/SAS/README.md

-Snack Attack.
+Snack Attack
+===
 Code named Sassy Watermelon.
-===
 Feel free to browse.
 Don't expect to be entertained.
 A Site to demonstrate my pitch for improved employee engagement strategies.